Guernsey Basket

 These willow baskets, or 'ponier à cou', were traditionally used for fishing or foraging for Ormers on the shores of Guernsey.
 Ormers are a Guernsey shellfish which are gathered from January to April, at the full or new moon and the following two days.

-These heritage baskets continue to be made by the daughter of Max Gaudion, the last basket maker on Guernsey who, as a retired fisherman, made all his own ponier à cous; he in turn learnt the craft from his uncle.
+The baskets continue to be made by the daughter of Max Gaudion, the last basket maker on Guernsey who, as a retired fisherman, made all his own ponier à cous; he in turn learnt the craft from his uncle.

 The baskets are traditionally handcrafted with willow, a wire frame, a wooden handle (usually hazel) and a natural hemp rope strap, creating a very strong utilitarian receptacle.
 They have a flat back which means they can be comfortably worn on the shoulder or hung on the wall.
 An absolutely beautiful object.